xlp0/LandingPage/public/examples/THREEJS_ANIMEJS/README.md

 A demonstration of nested transparency and rendering priority:
 - **Crystal Sphere**: A high-transmission `MeshPhysicalMaterial` shell.
 - **Internal PKC Box**: A wooden storage box containing three "Polynomial" cards (PCard, MCard, VCard).
-- **GASing Academy Logo**: A high-resolution decal applied to the lid, visible through the sphere via tuned `renderOrder` and `depthWrite` settings.
+- **GASing Academy Logo**: A high-resolution decal applied to the lid.
+- **Omnidirectional Branding**: High-fidelity labels ("PKC with Monadic Cards") on all four sides of the lid, ensuring the identity is visible from any angle.
+- **Rendered MCard**: An MP4 visualization of the box's orbital rotation is available for inclusion in the PKC MCard registry.

 ### 2. **Type-Safe Data Definitions**
 All 3D objects are defined in JSON files with a schema (`schema.json`) that **makes illegal states unrepresentable**: